Combat

 Hold An Action (Move)

-Spend your Move Action to delay acting on your side’s turn.
+Spend your Move Action to delay acting during your side’s turn.
 You may trigger the rest of your turn’s actions as an Instant Action at any point until the end of the round, after which they are lost.
-If your held action is taken in response to someone else’s action, yours resolves first.
+If your held action responds to another’s action, yours resolves first.

 Attack Rolls

-When an assailant makes an attack, they roll 1d20 and add their attack bonus, the weapon’s relevant Attribute Modifier, their relevant combat skill (Brawl, Stab, or Shoot) level, and any magical bonuses from their weapon.
-If the total is equal or greater than the target’s AC, they hit.
-If less, they miss.
+When an assailant makes an attack, they roll 1d20 and add their attack bonus, the weapon’s relevant Attribute Modifier, their relevant combat skill level (Brawl, Stab, or Shoot), and any magical bonuses from their weapon.
+If the total equals or exceeds the target’s AC, the attack hits.
+If it falls short, the attack misses.

-Every weapon listed in the equipment section is listed as using one or more attributes, such as either STR or DEX for a dagger.
-The attacker may choose either attribute for modifying the weapon’s attack and damage rolls.
+Each weapon in the equipment section lists the attributes it can use.
+For example, a dagger can use either STR or DEX.
+The attacker chooses which attribute to apply for modifying the weapon’s attack and damage rolls.

-NPCs usually do not have attribute modifiers or skill levels.
-Instead, the combined attack bonus of a trained NPC combatant is usually equal to their HD, sometimes with an additional bonus to reflect particularly good training or talent.
+NPCs typically do not have attribute modifiers or skill levels.
+Instead, a trained NPC combatant’s combined attack bonus usually equals their HD, with occasional additional bonuses reflecting superior training or talent.

 Situation Mod